 - Stainless steel can also neutralize the garlic smell on your hands.
 While rinsing your hands with lukewarm water, rub them on a stainless steel spoon, sink, or anything that you can find that is made of this metal.
 If you regularly handle garlic or other smelly things like onion or fish, you can even buy stainless steel soap bars, like these on Amazon**.

 This article was translated from German to English by Christie Sacco.
-You can read the original here: Knoblauchgeruch loswerden: die besten Hausmittel für Mund und Händeaffiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can read the original here: Knoblauchgeruch loswerden: die besten Hausmittel für Mund und Händeunderlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.